 I have changed a lot in half a year in Canada.
 The most important thing is my thought.
-I am a Chinese.
-And I think China is a half-open country, this may have caused my idea to be dated and closed.
+I am Chinese and I think China is a half-open country.
+This may have caused my ideas to be dated and closed.
 But entering Canada has made important changes to my view of the world.

 In the past 20 years.
 I think the woman must be slim.
 And has the big eyes with white skin and so on.
 That’s what beauty is all about.
 When I first came to Canada, I was so surprised!
-Why some people were so fat and dared to wearing shorts?
-Why does a man so short or ugly and have such a beautiful girlfriend?
+Why some people were so fat and dared to wear shorts?
+Why does a man so short or ugly have such a beautiful girlfriend?
 Why does some people always wear short sleeves?
 Too many problems make me confused.
-But The most difficult things for me to accept is that Taiwan is a country.
+But, the most difficult things for me to accept is that Taiwan is a country.

-Last month I have read a short article in class, which said that Taiwan is a country.
-And I’m really shocked and sad.
-Since childhood, my teachers, my parents and everything everyone around me teach me that Taiwan is a part of China.
-That’s very hurt me.
-I think these words like to separation my country.
-After I finished class.
-I thought a lot.
-I search lots of information online and I have read many netizens writing online.
+Last month I read a short article in class, which said that Taiwan is a country and I’m really shocked and sad.
+Since childhood, my teachers, my parents and everything everyone around me taught me that Taiwan is a part of China.
+That really hurt me.
+I think these words like to separate my country.
+After I finished class I thought a lot.
+I searched lots of information online and I read many netizens writing online.
 Now, my idea has a big change.
 I can understand the native people of Taiwan now.
-They might be able to recognize our origin are the same in many years ago.
+They might be able to recognize our origin are the same many years ago.
 We are the descendants of the dragon.
-But they was born in Taiwan, they was growing up in Taiwan.
-In fact, Taiwan has its own Army, Law and Government.
+But they were born in Taiwan, they grew up in Taiwan.
+In fact, Taiwan has its own army, law and government.
 They love their land as much as I love my land.

-What can I do now is to understand what they are thinking, and to have my own positions at the same time.
+What I can do now is to understand what they are thinking, and to have my own position at the same time.
 I feel much better now.
 I’m more comfortable that I can stand in other people’s eyes to understand different thinking.
 It’s the biggest change for me.
-I am beginning to appreciate the beauty that is different from the past: The brown skin looks so healthy; The little eyes are cute; Maybe the shorter ones are flexible; The girl in short skirt is so confident.
+I am beginning to appreciate the beauty that is different from the past: The brown skin looks so healthy; The little eyes are cute; Maybe the shorter ones are flexible; The girl in the short skirt is so confident.
 I am not tall and not thin, I am not white and my eyes aren’t really big, but I no longer feel that I am inferior to others.
 And I’m not confined to the thin space.
-I’m really thankful for Canada teach me this lesson.
+I’m really thankful to Canada for teaching me this lesson.